-Matthew Shay, president and CEO of The National Retail Federation, said that the survey results only represent one weekend in what is typically the biggest shopping period of the year.
+Matthew Shay, president and CEO of The National Retail Federation, said that the survey results only represent one extended weekend in what is typically the biggest shopping period of the year.
 The combined months of November and December can account for up to 40 percent of retailers' revenue.

 Overall, Shay said the trade group still expects sales for the combined two months to increase 3.9 percent to $602.1 billion.
 That's higher than the 3.5 percent pace in the previous year.

 But to achieve that growth, retailers will likely have to offer big sales events.
 In a stronger economy, people who shopped early would continue to do so throughout the season.
 But analysts say that's not likely to be the case in this still tough economic climate.